allianz-incubator/new-project/CONTRIBUTING.md

 ## Getting Started
-If you want to contribute, but do not know where to start, here are some ideas:
+If you want to contribute but do not know where to start, here are some ideas:

-* Write a blog post
-* Check the developer environment setup documentation for correctness and completeness
-* Answer questions on Github issues or Github Discussions
-* Help with issue triage
-* Search for issues with the labels *good first issue* or *help wanted*

-If you need help to pick a issue that fits your interest do not hesitate to ask on Github Discussions.
+TODO

-Once you have found an issue leave a comment that you are working on it to avoid double work.
+Once you have found an issue, leave a comment indicating that you are working on it to avoid duplicate efforts.
+If no issue exists yet, create one to discuss what you want to implement.

 ## Getting Help
 The best way to get help is:

 * Asking on the issue you are working on
+* Create an issue and lable it as question
 * Create a [draft pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests#draft-pull-requests).
 You can add questions to specific [code lines](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/commenting-on-a-pull-request#adding-line-comments-to-a-pull-request) as comments.
 * Join the weekly office hours